Actively Recruiting

 - Pregnant or lactating women

-- Co-morbidities such as coronary artery disease, chronic liver disease, or chronic kidney disease
+- Patients with co-morbidities such as coronary artery disease, chronic liver disease, or chronic kidney disease

 - Previous surgery for Crohn's Disease

-- Declining consent or unwillingness for FMT or diet advice
+- Declining consent or unwillingness to undergo fecal microbiota transplantation or dietary advice

-- Severe, progressive, or uncontrolled renal, hepatic, hematological, gastrointestinal, metabolic, endocrine, pulmonary, cardiac, or neurological disease
+- Patients with severe, progressive, or uncontrolled renal, hepatic, hematological, gastrointestinal, metabolic, endocrine, pulmonary, cardiac, or neurological diseases

-- Positive stool or assay tests for pathogens or Clostridioides difficile toxin at screening
+- Positive tests for pathogens or Clostridioides difficile toxin at screening

 AI-Screening